cldellow/datasette-ui-extras/README.md

 - tables have a "sticky" header that remains visible as you scroll (similar to "Freeze Rows" in Google Sheets)
 - pressing `/` focuses the search box on tables that have one
 - JSON arrays of strings are displayed as a comma-separated list
+- the row page defaults to a vertical view, not a tabular view

 ## Development